Program Description

 Mahaz fellows will live, learn, and work together.
 Applicants should be ready to immerse themselves in the daily activities, responsibilities, and rhythms of working on a production-oriented and community-based farm.
 Through the duration of the program, Fellows will have a chance to learn a diverse set of field skills related to regenerative agriculture, as well as gain an introductory exposure to a range of skills applicable to the foundation of homesteading arts and tending the wild.

-Fellows will work directly with our Farm Managers and farm team through their work in the field.
-A core focus of the program will be working with our horticultural projects - vegetable & medicinal gardens, fruit & nut orchards, ecological landscaping, etc. Aside from the core field work, the program also offers a robust enrichment curriculum, which includes weekly classes related to agriculture, ecological crafts, Jewish studies, and more, as taught by our farm team and guest educators.
-As community is a central part of this experience, there will be time designated on a weekly basis to connect, share, and foster a nourishing community culture.
+Fellows will work directly with our farm team through their work in the field.
+A core focus of the program will be working with our horticultural projects - vegetable & medicinal gardens, fruit & nut orchards, ecological landscaping, etc. Aside from the core field work, the program also offers a robust enrichment curriculum, which includes weekly classes related to agriculture, ecological crafts, Jewish studies, and more, as taught by our team and guest educators.
+As community is a central part of this experience which extends beyond our group to include our wider local community.
+So to support our friends and neighbours, we will be involved in various volunteer projects over the summer.

 Program Content